This is why you’re addicted to being busy

 Busyness robs us of our purpose and agency.
 Instead of feeling in control and making progress on meaningful work, we end up running around with little to show for it at the end of the day.

 This is nothing new.
-As the ancient Roman philosopher Seneca writes in On The Shortness of Life:
+As the ancient Roman philosopher Seneca writes in On the Shortness of Life:

 “Everybody agrees that no one pursuit can be successfully followed by a man who is busied with many things, since the mind, when its interests are divided, takes in nothing very deeply, but rejects everything that is, as it were, crammed into it.
 There is nothing the busy man is less busied with than living: there is nothing that is harder to learn.”